department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/personal-information/personal-information-revision/research/findings-summary.md

 ### 7. 4 of 5 participants missed the FAQs until pointed out by the moderator; once they read the content 5 of 5 participants felt the content didn’t fully address their questions or concerns.

 Participants did not always notice the FAQs or did not associate the FAQs with the fields in question.
 One participant looked up and down the page multiple times, searching within the fields themselves, to find this information when prompted.
-It is important to note that Veterans usually asked “Why would the VA ask for this information?” when looking at specific fields, rather than the page as a whole.
+It is important to note that participants consistently asked “Why would the VA ask for this information?” when looking at specific fields, rather than the page as a whole.

 > _“The only thing I would offer is if it were my page and my DOB is wrong and there's no information on how to fix it I would be calling to see what’s going on.” - P6_